Zucchini bread gets better than chocolate vegan zucchini bread! Easy to make, no need to grate the zukes! Vegan, nut-free, and oil-free.

-In ed&bv I did do a muffin recipe that included grated zucchini.
-But, not enough for me to categorize it as zucchini bread.
+In Eat, Drink & Be Vegan, I did have a healthy muffin recipe with grated zucchini.
+Still, it didn’t feel like it contained enough zucchini for me to categorize it as zucchini bread.

 Even better than that?